 The outcome of a medical malpractice case often hinges on establishing that bad medicine – not bad luck – caused the victim’s injuries or untimely death.
-Burt has earned a well-deserved reputation for mastering sophisticated medical concepts and conducting the detective work necessary to help juries make this critical distinction and see the hidden medical mistakes that are often overlooked.
-His unparalleled ability to go head-to-head with experts in the courtroom and dismantle the credibility of their opinions has enabled him to obtain millions of dollars in compensation for injured victims and families, often without the need for an emotional and lengthy trial.
+Burt earned a well-deserved reputation for mastering sophisticated medical concepts and conducting the detective work necessary to help juries make this critical distinction and see the hidden medical mistakes that are often overlooked.
+His unparalleled ability to go head-to-head with experts in the courtroom and dismantle the credibility of their opinions enabled him to obtain millions of dollars in compensation for injured victims and families, often without the need for an emotional and lengthy trial.

 American University Washington College of Law, J.D., 1974

 State University of New York, Stonybrook, B.A., 1970

 U.S. District Court for the District of Maryland, 1975

 U.S. District Court for the District of Columbia, 1975

 U.S. Court of Appeals for the District of Columbia Circuit, 1975

 U.S. Court of Appeals for the Fourth Circuit, 1975